Last updated in October 2016

 As a member of the Organization for Security and Co-operation in Europe’s (OSCE) Minsk Group, Germany supports the Minsk Group Co-Chairs’ efforts to negotiate in the Nagorno-Karabach conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
 Germany is encouraging Armenia and Turkey to continue the process of rapprochement, which began in 2009 but is now faltering.
 Germany supports this process at civil-society level by funding cross-border reconciliation projects.

-Since 2010, German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted purely through regional programmes under the Federal Government’s Caucasus Initiative.
+Since 2010, official German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted purely through regional programmes under the Federal Government’s Caucasus Initiative.
 Priority areas of the Caucasus Initiative are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.